coderkai03/hacklytics/project_requirements.md

-# CreatorAI Analytics Engine - Project Requirements
+# ViralAI Analytics Engine - Project Requirements

 ## Project Overview

 ### Purpose

-CreatorAI Analytics Engine is an AI-powered platform designed to help content creators optimize their short-form video content and maximize revenue through data-driven insights and automated analysis.
+ViralAI Analytics Engine is an AI-powered platform designed to help content creators optimize their short-form video content and maximize revenue through data-driven insights and automated analysis.
 Our platform reduces content creation time by 60% while improving viewer retention by 40% and revenue potential by 2.5x.

 ### Target Audience